AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/managing-ssl-certifications/add-ssl-certificate.md

 >[!NOTE]
 >
 >The output of these two commands must be exactly the same.
-If you cannot locate a matching private key for your `main/server` certificate, you will be required to re-key the certificate by generating a new CSR and/or requesting an updated certificate from your SSL vendor.
+If you can not locate a matching private key for your `main/server` certificate, you will be required to re-key the certificate by generating a new CSR and/or requesting an updated certificate from your SSL vendor.

 ### Certificate Validity Dates {#certificate-validity-dates}